-Drain the engine coolant by loosening the drain plug on the engine block and opening the manifold pressure cap.
-Flush the system with fresh water, then start the refill process.
+Drain the engine coolant by removing the manifold pressure cap and opening the drain petcock on the heat exchanger and remove the hose connection at the fresh water pump.
+Flush the system with fresh water, reconnect the hose, close the petcock, and start the refill process.